Lubbock, Texas: Sports

 The Texas Tech Red Raiders are in the Big 12 Conference and field 17 teams in 11 different varsity sports.
 Men's varsity sports at Texas Tech are baseball, basketball, cross country, football, golf, tennis, and indoor and outdoor track and field.
 Women's varsity sports are basketball, cross country, golf, indoor and outdoor track and field, soccer, softball, tennis, and volleyball.
-The university also offers 30 club sports, including cycling, equestrianism, ice hockey, lacrosse, polo, rodeo, rugby, running, sky diving, swimming, water polo, and wrestling.
-In 2006, the polo team, composed of Will Tankard, Ross Haislip, Peter Blake, and Tanner Kneese, won the collegiate national championship.

 The football program has been competing since October 3, 1925.
 The Red Raiders have won 15 conference titles and been to 50 bowl games, winning five of the last seven.